corset-damien/CSL-light-hardware/README.md

 ### I. Connection
 - Insert the LED jacks into the corresponding holes
 - Insert the generator jacks into the corresponding holes
-- Insert the jacks for viewing the signals into the corresponding holes
+- Insert the jacks to feed the analog signals into the corresponding input holes

 <p align="center">
 <a> <img src="./Images/final_module.png" width="500"></a>